bkielbasa/developer20/content/post/wrapping-commands-with-go/index.md

 categories: [Golang]
 tags:
   - cli
+  - aws
+  - ec2
+  - ssh
 ---

 You can find a lot of articles about Go that describe general aspects of it.
 Including the content on this blog.
 Today, I decided to prepare something different.
-I’ll tell you about one of my tasks and I’ll show you how I resolved it.
+I’ll tell you about one of my tasks and I’ll show you how I resolved it using Go.
+I thought it'd be useful to show the `exec` package and to tell a bit about the `ssh` command and learn AWS EE2 a bit better.

 AWS has a feature called [Amazon EC2 Instance Connect](https://aws.amazon.com/blogs/compute/new-using-amazon-ec2-instance-connect-for-ssh-access-to-your-ec2-instances/).
 You can use it to connect to your EC2 instance using an SSH client.
 The whole process has a few steps: